-This week’s topic is about managing priorities, because many of us are struggling right now to balance our personal lives with our work lives.
+This week’s topic is about managing priorities.
+Many of us are struggling to balance our personal lives with our work lives.
 The most common complaint: exhaustion.

-We may have new projects at work, but we also have graduations, planning vacations, family time, summer camps, or we have work deadlines versus registrations, tournaments, trainings, proms, or we have client meetings versus deaths, birthdays, and date night.
-Our emotions are being tugged in so many different directions.
-It’s a lot to handle, at times, isn’t it?
+We may have new projects at work, but we also have graduations, planning vacations, family time, summer camps or we have work deadlines, registrations, tournaments, trainings, proms or we have client meetings, deaths, birthdays, and date night.
+Our emotions are being tugged – every which way — and sometimes, we want to throw our hands up in the air and yell, “STOP!”
+It’s a lot to handle, right?

 I don’t know about you, but sometimes, I feel like I am running as fast as I can just to keep up and not really doing a very good job at anything.
 Do you feel like that, too?

-As I researched, this past weekend, on the best practices for prioritizing, I remembered something I had learned when I was writing my course, Power Up Your Potential, and so, the idea, that maybe, just maybe, I was looking at all of this juggling in the wrong way caused me to revisit a principle or two.
+This past weekend, I researched best practices for prioritizing projects and remembered something I had learned when I was writing my course, Power Up Your Potential.
+Maybe I was looking at all of this juggling in the wrong way.

-So I asked the question, “What would happen if I just took a breath and looked at what really matters most to me (my family, my friends, my contribution, how I want to feel at the end of the day …) and built my days out from there?
-What would change?“
+So I asked the question, “What would happen if I just took a breath and looked at what really matters most to me — My family, my friends, work, how I want to feel at the end of the day et al — and built my days around that?

 Sometimes, asking better questions gives you better results.
-By simply asking a “prioritizing values” question, I came up with a super easy way for you and me to “live” our priorities instead of living someone else’s demands and agendas.
+By simply asking a “prioritizing values” question, I came up with a super easy way for you and me to “live” our priorities instead of living someone else’s demands.
 Who doesn’t want to feel proud and satisfied about one’s experiences at the end of the day?

-When you and I prioritize our values within the given constraints of work and family obiligations, it becomes easier to be more efficient and more effective without the added stress that can accompany so many priorities.
+When you and I prioritize our values within the given constraints of work and family obiligations, it becomes easier to be more efficient and more effective without the added stress.

 Prioritizing Values in 3 Moves

-- Outcomes – Get clear on what is most important to you that will give you the quality of life experiences you want to have.
+- Outcomes – Get clear on the most important quality of life experiences you want to have.
 List them and list how often they need to happen.

 - Identify Constraints – What obligations, time challenges and other people’s agendas get in the way of the outcomes you want to achieve?